Netflix/falcor/model.md

 #### JSON Graph Errors

-When a Model's DataSource encounters an error while attempting to retrieve a value from a JSON Graph object, it is represented as an error object.
+When a Model's DataSource encounters an error while attempting to retrieve a value from a JSON object, an Error object is created and placed in the JSON instead of the value that was unable to be retrieved.

-(Example of an error when attempting to retrieve the rating of a Netflix title from a model)
+By default a Model delivers Errors differently than other values.
+If synchronous methods are used to retrieve the data from the Model, the error is thrown.
+If the data is asynchronously being requested from the model as a observable or a promise, the error will be delivered in a special callback.

 ~~~js
 var model = new falcor.Model({cache: {